-The Office of Student Support will provide assistance with the conduct resolution process for the Complainant and the Respondent.
-The Director of Student Support will serve to ensure that due process is followed in student conduct violation proceedings.
-This office will send notification of a complaint to the Dean of Students and to the Dean of the department that is involved with the incident.
-The Director of Student Support will serve as a Chair of the Investigation and Hearing Board, but will be a nonvoting member.
+The Office of Student Support and Conduct will provide assistance with the conduct resolution process for the Reporting Party and the Responding Party.
+The Director of Student Support and Conduct will serve to ensure that due process is followed in student conduct violation proceedings.
+This office will send notification of a report to the Dean of Students.
+The Director of Student Support and Conduct will serve as a Chair of the Conduct Review Board, but will be a non-voting member.